The LEZ in Brussels: a cleaner air for everyone!

 NEWS

-- They will then have three months to comply: the first fine of 350€ will only be issued three months after the first offence.
+From 1 January 2026, motorists who break the law will first receive a warning letter.
+They will then have three months to comply: the first fine of €350 will only be sent three months after the first offence.

-How can you avoid a fine?
+How to avoid getting a fine?

 - Purchase a day pass (max.
-24 passes/year)
+24 passes/year).

 Where?